Recognizing High Achievers

 The award is given to honor a CSE student who has made a significant contribution to the student chapter of the Association for Computing Machinery.

 The award is given to a Computer Science and Engineering doctoral student selected by the CSE department.
 Priority is given to those pursuing academic/research careers.

 The award is given to the Computer Science graduate who has attained the highest cumulative scholastic standing in the departmental Master of Science program.

 Sami Khenissi, Connor Pigott

 The award is given to a graduate/professional student with excellent academic performance and contributions to the department activities.
 The award is given in recognition of Professor Riehl who retired after 40 years of service as a faculty member (1959 – 1999) including 10 years as department chair (1977-1987).

 Khalil Damak, Mariem Boujebene, Derek Harris, Asma Baccouche

-The award is given to a CECS undergraduate student who demonstrates excellence and potential for future achievements.
-The recipient is selected by the CECS faculty.
+The award is given to a CSE undergraduate student who demonstrates excellence and potential for future achievements.
+The recipient is selected by the CSE faculty.

-The IEEE Louisville Chapter honors two outstanding students upon the recommendation of CECS faculty.
+The IEEE Louisville Chapter honors two outstanding students upon the recommendation of CSE faculty.